zendannyy/zenlabs/_posts/2021-08-19-sixth_post.md

 title: Roadmap of Cybersecurity
 ---

 Many people have asked me where to get started for learning more about cybersecurity roles and the kind of work it involves.
-Although some may think of Cybersecurity as pen tesing or "hacking", it is much broader than that.
+Although some may think of Cybersecurity as pentesing or "hacking", it is much broader than that.
 Here is an overview of the makeup of Cybersecurity.

 Blue Team: IR, Detection and Response, Threat Hunting, Threat Intel, AppSec, Compliance Red Team: Internal Red Team, External Penetration Testing, Physical Penetration Testing.